tikv/tikv/docs/ROADMAP.md

 - [ ] Common expression pipeline optimization
 - [ ] Batch executor - Process multiple rows at a time
 - [ ] Vectorized expression evaluation - Evaluate expressions by column
-- [ ] Chunk - Compute continuous memory
+- [ ] Chunk - Compute over the data stored in the continuous memory
 - [ ] Explain support - Evaluate the cost of execution

 ## Tools

 - [ ] Use Raft learner to support Backup/Restore/Replication

 ## Client

 - [ ] Rust
 - [ ] Go
 - [ ] Java